jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 ## Cartridge and NROM

-To actually get started on testing, it is necessary to implement Mapper 0 (NROM) and logic for parsing cartridges.
+To actually get started on testing, it was necessary to implement Mapper 0 (NROM) and logic for parsing cartridges.
 Overall, mapper 0 and handling iNES cartridges were straightforward, and I did not have much trouble in this step.
 After I had the same logs as Nintendulator for `nestest`, I moved on to the next component.